Windower/Lua/addons/cBlock/ReadMe.txt

-This is an addon for windower 4.0.
+CBlock v 1.0
-It's entire purpose is to allow you to ignore people in ffochat.
+The entire purpose of this addon is to allow you to ignore people in ffochat.

 The following commands are available: